Sons of All-Stars Holliday, Jones go 1-2 in MLB draft

 The first 80 picks were scheduled for Sunday, when the draft was held outdoors for the first time at LA Live, its second year taking place in conjunction with the All-Star Game.
 The draft resumes with the start of the third round on Monday and 616 players in all are to be selected.

-The Los Angeles Dodgers’ top pick was dropped 10 spots to 40th for exceeding a luxury tax threshold, and the Mets got an extra first-round pick (No. 11) for failing to sign pitcher Kumar Rocker, the 10th overall selection last year.
+The Los Angeles Dodgers’ top pick was dropped 10 spots to 40th for exceeding a luxury tax threshold, and the Mets got an extra first-round pick (No. 11) for failing to sign Rocker.

 Colorado gained an additional pick (No. 31) for the loss of Trevor Story to Boston as a free agent and Cincinnati (No. 32) for the loss of Nick Castellanos to Philadelphia.
 The Red Sox and Phillies forfeited their second-round picks and $500,000 each from their international signing bonus pools.